Zach Eflin: Tampa Bay Rays (2023–2024)

+Baltimore Orioles (2024–present)

+On July 26, 2024, Eflin was traded with cash considerations to the Baltimore Orioles in exchange for Matthew Etzel, Jackson Baumeister, and Mac Horvath.
+He won his Orioles debut in an 11–5 home victory over the Toronto Blue Jays three days later in the first game of a two-night doubleheader on July 29.
+He completed six innings, struck out seven without a walk and gave up ten hits which included an Addison Barger one-out, three-run homer in the fifth.
+He went on the injured list with right shoulder inflammation on August 20.
+He joined Jack Harshman as the second Orioles pitcher to win each of his first five appearances with the ballclub in a 6–1 away victory over the Colorado Rockies after being activated twelve days later on September 1.

+Eflin was named the Opening Day starting pitcher for the Orioles on March 14, 2025.
+He made 14 starts for Baltimore during the 2025 campaign, compiling a 6–5 record and 5.93 ERA with 50 strikeouts across 71 1/3 innings pitched.
+On August 12, 2025, manager Tony Mansolino announced that Eflin would miss the remainder of the season due to a lumbar microdiscectomy procedure.
+Eflin was formally transferred to the 60-day injured list on August 17.

 Pitcher profile

 Eflin was a middle-of-the-rotation starting pitcher when with the Phillies, and is known for relying on a sinker (93 mph) and slider (88 mph) combination in pursuit of groundball outs and for having strong command of his pitches, issuing few walks.
 Long prone to pitch to contact, in 2018, Eflin began to throw harder, aiming to blow pitches past hitters and record strikeouts.
 He moved away from that approach after struggling in 2019, and, by 2020, he had largely returned to his roots in terms of how he approached batters.
 In 2020, he began to incorporate a 79 mph curveball more regularly in his repertoire, diminishing his reliance on a changeup.
 This decision helped him record more strikeouts and fueled expectations entering the 2021 season that he could be a number one starting pitcher.
 He has had a history of knee injuries, however, and has never pitched more than 163 1/3 innings in a single season—he has acknowledged that his durability is a concern.